Hendrix-CS/csci150/projects/final.md

 During the scheduled final exam time on {{page.finaldue}} at 9:00am, everyone will have the opportunity to demo their projects.
-We will meet in MC Reynolds 314, and split into 2 or 3 groups.
+We will meet in {{page.location}}, and split into 2 or 3 groups.
 Each group will have a turn to be prepared to demo their projects while the other group(s) can wander around and look at everyone else's.